Bas-vE/nidevlabs/_pages/concepts/Shell/shell.markdown

 ## Primary Shell API Types

 The following classes form the backbone of the Shell API.
 However, these types represent only a only a small fraction of the full API.
-For more information about the Shell API, see the NationalInstruments.Shell namespace documentation.
+For more information about the Shell API, see the [NationalInstruments.Shell][ShellRef] namespace documentation.
 For more information about the Shell View Controls, see the [NationalInstruments.ShellControls][ShellControlsRef] namespace documentation.

-### ShellApplication]
+### ShellApplication

 The [ShellApplication][ShellApplicationRef] is a base type from which you can derive your own application.
 ShellApplication instantiates a StudioWindow to host the application's graphical user interface.